What are the Annual Compliance for private limited company?

 What are the due dates of compliances?

 Due date depends on Annual General Meeting (AGM) of the company.
-Last date for AGM to take place on or before 30th September 2020.
-Notice for conducting AGM needs to be given 21 days before AGM.
+Last date for AGM to take place on or before 30th September 2021.
+Notice for conducting AGM needs to be given clear 21 days before AGM.
 For shorter notice, permission of shareholders is to be taken.

 List of forms to be filed for Annual Compliance

 ADT 1 – Information to the Registrar by Company for appointment of Auditor

 AOC 4 – Form for filing financial statement and other documents with the ROC

 MGT 7 – Form for filing annual return by a company

 MSME – Form for furnishing half yearly return with the registrar in respect of outstanding payments to Micro or Small Enterprise.

 DIR 3 KYC – Application for KYC of Directors

 DPT 3 – Return of deposits and loan from directors